Wood engraving of the pro-slavery mob setting fire to Gilman & Godfrey’s warehouse. Library of Congress

 On Nov.
 7, 1837, minister, journalist, newspaper editor, and abolitionist Elijah Parish Lovejoy was murdered by a pro-slavery mob in Alton, Illinois during their attack on his warehouse to destroy his press.

-As reported at the Colored Conventions Project, abolitionist Henry Highland Garnet said of Lovejoy’s murder:
+As noted at the Colored Conventions Project,

 Learn more about Lovejoy and the people’s history of the media in News for All the People.
 Find resources for teaching about institutional racism, terrorism, and the abolition movement below.